johnbhd/python/readme.md

 # Python Compilation Project
+- Goal is to learn basic Machine Learing

 This repository contains all the Python projects and exercises I have worked on during my learning journey.